He Wang | World Bank

 Abstract: Despite the importance of temporary migration from South Asia to overseas destinations, the labor market outcomes of return migrants in this region of the world have been understudied.
 This paper fills this gap by examining systematic differences between the labor market outcomes of return migrants and nonmigrants in Bangladesh, Nepal and Pakistan with nationally-representative survyes which include information on past migration overseas.
 We use regression analysis and study the following four dimensions: (i) labor force status (ii) sectoral choice (iii) employment type (iv) earnings.
 The paper finds that return migrants are somewhat less likely to be employed than nonmigrants, which is mainly driven by returnees close to retirement who returned at an older age.
 As evidenced in other contexts, return migrants are more likely to become self-employed compared to nonmigrants in Bangladesh and Pakistan, and self-employed returnees are also more likely to hire paid employees and to be engaged in non-farm activities, compared to nonmigrant entrepreneurs.
 Among the minority of returnees who become paid employees, the wage premium earned relative to nonmigrants is positive but small compared to estimates reported in other contexts.
 The returnee wage premium, however, is larger in the construction sector where the majority of return migrants were employed overseas.

-with Maggie Liu, and Caglar Ozden
+with Maggie Liu and Caglar Ozden

 Conference Presentation: